wso2/docs-mi/en/docs/learn/examples/data-integration/data-input-validator.md

-# How to validate Data Input
+# How to Validate Data Input

 Validators are added to individual input mappings in a query.
 Input validation allows data services to validate the input parameters in a